7–11 Jul 2025

 Announcement of block schedule: 6th April

-Registration deadline: 6th June (poster and talk participants), 20th June (all other participants)
+Registration deadline: 6th June (poster and talk participants), noon (12:00 BST) 20th June (regular participants)

 Welcome reception: 6pm on 6th July